Florida Vehicle Bill of Sale

 How does a seller release liability in Florida?

-By filing a Notice of Sale (HSMV 82050) with the state, which records that the seller no longer owns the vehicle.
+By properly transferring the title and filing a Notice of Sale (HSMV 82050) with the state, which records that the seller no longer owns the vehicle.

 What should a Florida car bill of sale include?

-Buyer and seller details, VIN, year/make/model, sale price, odometer reading, sale date, and an as-is statement.
+Buyer and seller names and addresses, VIN, year/make/model, sale price, odometer reading, sale date, and an as-is statement.
+Keep a signed copy for both parties.

 Bill of sale requirements in other states